jbel8010/odin-landing-page/README.md

 # odin-landing-page
- Odin exercise on buiding a landing page.
+ The Odin Project's exercise on buiding a landing page.